Atromentin: Congener pigments

 Atromentin is the precursor to various other pigments, including the pulvinic acids such as variegatic acid, xerocomic acid, homoxerocomic acid, isoxerocomic acid, atromentic acid, variegatorubin, xerocomorubin, and other modified derivatives.
 The main pulvinic acid type pigments were found secreted during co-incubation with bacteria or introduction to high organic nitrogen content (compared to growth on a non-inducing medium containing inorganic nitrogen).
-Diarylcyclopentenones include involutin, involuton, gyrocycanin, gyroporin (oxidized variant of gyrocyanin), anhydroinvolutin, and chamonixin.
+Diarylcyclopentenones include involutin, involuton, gyrocyanin, gyroporin (oxidized variant of gyrocyanin), anhydroinvolutin, and chamonixin.
 Although structurally similar, grevillins (A-D) are derived from 4-HPP, the precursor to atromentin.
 The grevillins are a chemotaxonomic marker for the genus Suillus.
 Modifications of atromentin include leucoatromentin, leucomentin-3, leucomentin-4, and cylcoleucomelone.
 Additionally, thelephoric acid is a derivative that is from the thelephoroid clade.
 The various enzymes involved in the formation of these pigments aside from the genetic and enzymatic basis for the production of its precursor atromentin is unknown.